 Tenured faculty members who are conducting scholarly work or creative activity in the humanities or arts are eligible for this award.
 Nominations in the arts may include faculty working in design, folk and traditional arts, literature, media, music, musical theater, opera, theater, visual arts, and multidisciplinary works.
 For the humanities, nominees may be working in the areas of history, philosophy, languages, linguistics, literature, archaeology, jurisprudence, history and criticism of the arts, ethics, comparative religion, and those aspects of the social sciences employing historical or philosophical approaches.
-Typically, nominations will come from the departments of Anthropology, Classics, English, History, Modern Foreign Languages and Literatures, Philosophy, Political Science, Religious Studies, Sociology, and Theatre, and the schools of Art and Music.
+Typically, nominations will come from the departments of Anthropology, Classics, English, History, Modern Foreign Languages and Literatures, Philosophy, Political Science, Religious Studies, Sociology, and Theatre, and the schools of Art.

 Each department head or director, in consultation with departmental faculty or an appropriate faculty committee, may select one nominee and submit the appropriate nomination materials to the Dean’s Office.
 Each nomination must include:

 - A completed New Research Scholarly and Creative Projects Nomination Form.
 Please note that for security reasons, you must be logged in to your UT Net ID / Google account in order to fill out the form.

 - A nomination letter from the department head including information about related projects, significance of project, related funding possibilities and if appropriate, invitations

 - A copy of the nominee’s curriculum vitae